CipherKill/Patient-UI-MERN-Stack/README.md

 | `npm start` | Run only frontend (ReactJS) |
 **Build production code for frontend:**
 | `npm run build` | Run from frontend folder.
 A new folder named 'public' will appear in the root directory. |

+### Note: Public folder for frontend is also pushed here.